habeebsl/Lumos/README.md

 ## What the app does NOT do

 - No persistent database (lessons/quizzes cached in-memory; restart clears cache)
+- No production-grade rate-limiting, authentication, or multi-tenant isolation
+- No included API credits (you must provide your own API keys)
 ## Setup

 1. **Install dependencies**: